 Who's being targeted?
 Middle management, especially in retail divisions.
 The very people who historically managed vendor relationships, placed purchase orders, and served as your point of contact inside Amazon.

-Amazon CEO Alex Jassy has been explicit about why: "When you add a lot of people, you end up with a lot of middle managers, and those middle managers, though well-intentioned, want to put their fingerprint on everything".
+Amazon CEO Andy Jassy has been explicit about why: "when you add a lot of people, you end up with a lot of middle managers, and those middle managers, though well-intentioned, want to put their fingerprint on everything."
 His solution?
 Eliminate the layers.
 Increase individual contributor ratios.
 Let AI and automation handle what humans used to do.

 For brands still operating in 1P, especially those on the smaller end, this is catastrophic.
 You were already fighting for attention from overworked account managers.
 Now those roles are disappearing entirely, replaced by algorithms that prioritize Amazon's largest, most profitable vendors.

-The subtext is deafening: if you're a small brand in 1P, Amazon doesn't have the bandwidth to support you anymore.
+The implication is clear: if you're a small brand in 1P, Amazon no longer has the infrastructure to support you.
 And they're not pretending otherwise.

-The False Choice Between 1P Squeeze & 3P Chaos
+The False Choice Between 1P Squeeze and 3P Chaos

 Amazon's suggestion for squeezed-out vendors: "If you'd like to continue selling our products on Amazon, we welcome you to list your items as an independent seller" in Seller Central (3P).